OneRaynyDay/oneraynyday.github.io/_posts/2018-05-03-Reinforcement-Learning-Bandit.md

 ---

 _value*_: in this case, it's different than the concept of rewards.
 Value is the long run metric, meanwhile reward is the immediate metric.
 If you got hooked on heroin, it would be awesome rewards for the first hour, but it would be terrible value.
+Note here we wrote $q_*(a)$ as an expectation without sums of future rewards.
+This is not usually true in MDP's, in which we will explore later, but as bandits is a stateless problem, we can use an abuse of notation here.

 # Action-value Methods